Mohammad Bakri

-Mohammad Bakri (born 1953; محمد بكري, מוחמד בכרי) is a Palestinian actor and film director.
+Mohammad Bakri (محمد بكري, מוחמד בכרי; 27 November 1953 – 24 December 2025) was a Palestinian actor and film director with Israeli citizenship.
+He is often regarded as one of the most preeminent figures in the history of Palestinian cinema and theatre.

-Early life
+Early life and education

-Bakri was born in the village of Bi'ina in Israel.
+Bakri was born into an Arab-Muslim family in the village of Bi'ina in Israel on 27 November 1953.
 He went to elementary school in his hometown and received his secondary education in the nearby city of Akko.
-He studied acting and Arabic literature at Tel Aviv University in 1973 and graduated three years later.
+He then studied acting and Arabic literature at Tel Aviv University in 1973 and graduated three years later.

 Acting and film career

-Bakri began his professional acting career in with Habima Theatre in Tel Aviv, Haifa theater and al-Kasaba theater in Ramallah.
+Bakri began his professional acting career with Habima Theatre in Tel Aviv and al-Kasaba theatre in Ramallah.
 His one-man plays, The Pessoptimist (1986), The Anchor (1991), Season of Migration to the North (1993) and Abu Marmar (1999), were performed in Hebrew and Arabic.
-He is featured in Cabaret Voltaire, made by Israeli playwright Yuval Rozman.
+He was featured in Cabaret Voltaire, by Israeli playwright Yuval Rozman.

 After a few years of acting in Palestinian and Israeli film, Bakri began to act in international films in France, Belgium, the Netherlands, Denmark, Canada and Italy.
-Bakri also directed two documentary films, including the Jenin, Jenin.
+He also directed two documentary films including Jenin, Jenin.